fjarri/poetic_edda/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Add Helgakvitha Hjorvarthssonar chapter
+* Make text in stanzas not justified, but with rugged right
+* Need to do something with column width; see stanza 25
 * Fix the problem with not working \nopagebreak between \addsec and longtable
   (see Svipdagsmol as an example; need to remove temporary workaround from there)
 * Try to use two cells separated by \nopagebreaks for stanza lines with <sep />